-The Birla Archaeological & Cultural Research Institute (BACRI) conducted three excavations of significant importance over the years.
+The Birla Archaeological & Cultural Research Institute (GPBAASRI) conducted three excavations of significant importance over the years.

 Conducted in three different areas of South India, these insignificant towns of Hasmathpet, Veerapuram, and Vaddamanu contained a wealth of information buried under layers and layers of top-soil.